+On July 27, 2005, the Finance Authority issued \$36,210,000 of revenue bonds (Series 2005 A SRF Bonds) with an average interest rate of 3.82 percent.
+The net proceeds of the refunding portion of the bonds were deposited in an irrevocable trust with an escrow agent to provide for all the future debt service payments on the refunded bonds.
+As of December 31, 2005, \$4,070,000 of bonds outstanding is considered defeased and the liability has been removed from the balance sheet.
+The reacquisition price exceeded the net carrying amount of the old debt by \$386,000.
+This amount is being netted against the new debt and amortized over the life of the refunded debt, which is the same as the life of the service payments over the next 9 years by \$806,000 and resulted in an economic gain of \$660,000.

-The Bond Bank issued \$11,790,000 of revenue bonds (Series 2004 A SRF Bonds) with an average interest rate of 4.16% on October 4, 2004.
+The Finance Authority issued \$11,790,000 of revenue bonds (Series 2004 A SRF Bonds) with an average interest rate of 4.16% on October 5, 2004.
 The net proceeds were deposited into an irrevocable trust with an escrow agent to provide for all future debt service payments on the refunded bonds.
-As of December 31, 2004, \$11,005,000 of bonds outstanding is considered defeased, and the liability has been removed from the balance sheet.
+As of December 31, 2005, \$11,005,000 of bonds outstanding is considered defeased, and the liability has been removed from the balance sheet.
 The reacquisition price exceeded the net carrying amount of the old debt by \$1,446,000.
 This amount is being netted against the new debt and amortized over the life of the refunded debt, which is the same as the life of the new debt issued.
 This advance refunding was undertaken to reduce total debt service payments over the next 17 years by \$919,000 and resulted in an economic gain of \$679,000.

-On December 16, 2003, the Bond Bank issued \$20,455,000 of revenue bonds (Series 2003 B SRF Bonds) with an average interest rate of 4.71 percent.
-The net proceeds were deposited in an irrevocable trust with an escrow agent to provide for all the future debt service payments on the refunded bonds.
-As of December 31, 2004, \$19,740,000 of bonds outstanding is considered defeased and the liability has been removed from the balance sheet.
-The reacquisition price exceeded the net carrying amount of the old debt by \$2,129,000.
-This amount is being netted against the new debt and amortized over the life of the refunded debt. which is the same as the life of the new debt issued.
-This advance refunding was undertaken to reduce total debt service payments over the next 14 years by \$1,066,000 and resulted in an economic gain of \$842,000.